gdjs2/UCR-CS255-24Fall-Lab4/docs/index.md

 Contacting me via [email](mailto:zxiao033@ucr.edu) if you have any question.
 Attach your email, name and corresponding submission id.

 **BONUS:** Because this is a security course and you have learned about web security.
-If you can find any vulnerabilty in this website, we can give you some bonus for the lab :).
+If you can find any vulnerabilty in the submission website (this tutorial is a purely static website), we can give you some bonus for the lab :).

 Good luck, have fun!